-Easy-to-read medicine information about Imiquimod cream – what is it, how to use it safely and possible side effects.
-Imiquimod cream is commonly called Aldara.
+Imiquimod cream is used to treat skin conditions such as actinic keratoses (also called solar keratoses) and superficial basal cell carcinoma.
+Find out how to apply it safely and possible side effects.
+Imiquimod cream is also called Aldara.

 |Type of medicine||Also called|